IntuitDeveloper/C2QB-library-for-Windows-CUI-and-GUI/README.md

 <p>Welcome to the Intuit Developer's Connect to Quickbooks library for Windows - Console/Desktop/Windows Phone</p>

 <ul>
-<li>We are hellping you to Connect to Quick books from the following platforms</li>
+<li>We are hellping you to Connect to Quickbooks from the following platforms</li>
 <li>Console</li>
 <li>Desktop</li>
 <li>Windows Phone</li>